samuelkadolph/burnin-drive/README.md

 # burnin-drive

-`burnin-drive` is a script I wrote to test hard drives before you put them into use or in case of a RMA.
+`burnin-drive` is a script I wrote to test hard drives before you put them into use or testing for an RMA.

 ## Usage

 ```
 git clone https://github.com/samuelkadolph/burnin-drive
 cd burnin-drive
-sudo ./burnin-drive --run --yes sdX
+sudo ./burnin-drive -d test-results -r /dev/da0
 ```

 ## Tested Drives